andresguisado/katacoda-scenarios/kubernetes-basic-concepts/jobs-initcontainers-staticpods/intro.md

 [Jobs resources](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) create one or more pods and ensures that all of them successfully terminate.

-[Cron Jobs](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/) resources are useful for creating periodic and recurring tasks, e.g running backups or sending emails.
+[Cron Jobs](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/) create a job object, they are useful for creating periodic and recurring tasks, e.g running backups or sending emails.

 [Init Containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) are regular containers that run before app containers, they can run setup scripts not present in an app container.
 A pod can have one or more init containers apart of app containers.